FOREX-Euro gets a respite after euro zone inflation data

 * Euro inches up after euro zone inflation data

-NEW YORK, June 3 The euro held gains against the U.S. dollar on Tuesday, recovering ground as subdued euro zone inflation data kept market expectations for European Central Bank stimulus measures intact ahead of Thursday's meeting.
+LONDON, June 3 The euro recovered from lows on Tuesday, after subdued euro zone inflation data kept alive the expectations of aggressive monetary stimulus from the European Central Bank, much of which is already priced in by investors.

-Stronger-than-expected U.S. factory orders in April, a third straight month of gains, meanwhile supported the view the U.S. economy continued to rebuild and recover.

-"The U.S. data certainly supports the idea that the U.S. economy is going to have a nice bounce-back in the second quarter, but truthfully it is Europe that is the driving force this week," said Andrew Dilz, currency trader at Tempus Inc., a Washington, D.C.-based corporate foreign exchange trading house.

 But a number of big banks had already slashed their forecasts to 0.5 percent after soft German numbers on Monday.